kiboschool/course-industry-experience-1/src/lessons/goal-setting/destination.md

 ## References

-The Art of Improvement and Jack Heimbigner: A Complete Guide to Goal Setting Big Think. <a href="https://www.youtube.com/watch?v=XpKvs-apvOs&t=13s" target="_blank"> How to know what you really want.</a>
+The Art of Improvement and Jack Heimbigner: <a href="https://www.youtube.com/watch?v=XpKvs-apvOs&t=13s" target="_blank">  A Complete Guide to Goal Setting</a>